 A quick way to interpolate a signal in Python is to use scipy’s

 signal.resample_poly.
 These functions both do the same thing but work differently under the hood.
 We will use the latter function because it tends to be faster.
-Let’s interpolate by 16, i.e., we will be inserting 15 extra samples between each sample.
+Let’s interpolate by 16 (this is arbitrarily chose, you can try different values), i.e., we will be inserting 15 extra samples between each sample.
 It can be done in one line of code, and it should happen before we go to perform time synchronization (prior to the large code snippet above).
 Let’s also plot the before and after to see the difference:

 If we zoom way in, we see that it’s the same signal, just with 16x as many points: